Gogi Grant: Life and career

 Grant was born Myrtle Audrey Arinsberg in Philadelphia, Pennsylvania, the eldest of six children of Russian Jewish parents, Rose (née Jacobson) and Alexander Arinsberg.
 At the age of 12, she moved to Los Angeles, where she attended Venice High School.
 In California, she won a teenage singing contest and appeared on television talent shows.

 She worked as a car saleswoman in the early 1950s.
 In 1952 she began to record, using first the name "Audrey Brown" and later "Audrey Grant".
-She was given the name "Gogi" by Dave Kapp, the head of Artists and Repertory at RCA Victor, who liked to patronize a restaurant called Gogi's LaRue.
+She was given the name "Gogi" by Dave Kapp, the head of Artists and Repertory at RCA Victor, who liked to visit a restaurant called Gogi's LaRue.
 (Another source says that Grant asked Kapp, "What is a Gogi?"
 She continued, "His answer was, 'Darned if I know, I dreamed it last night.'")

 In 1955 Grant signed with a small record company, Era Records, and had her first top ten hit with "Suddenly There's a Valley".
 The next year, she had an even bigger hit, reaching number 1 on the Billboard Top 100 chart with "The Wayward Wind," and holding there for six weeks.
 The song sold over one million copies in the United States alone, and peaked at No. 9 in the UK Singles Chart.
 She was voted the most popular female vocalist by Billboard magazine.
 This single returned to the Hot Billboard Hot 100 in 1961.